-I am a sensitive person, anyone who knows me will tell you that.
-It’s a mixed bag.
-It can be tricky and emotional at times, but it also means I have compassion, self-awareness, and empathy for others.
+Being sensitive is a mixed bag.
+It can be painful and emotional at times, but it can also be a strength, fostering compassion, self-awareness, and empathy for others.
 We need all kinds of qualities in the world.
-Pragmatism and logic can foster resilience and make amazing things happen.
-Empathy, compassion, and self-awareness can build interpersonal bonds and help us to support each other.
-It’s all gravy.
+Resilience, pragmatism, and logic can foster strength and make amazing things happen.
+Empathy, compassion, and self-awareness can create deep interpersonal bonds and help us to support those around us.

 Let’s use an example.
-Sally is getting ready to go out and asks her friend Katie if she looks ok.
-Katie says ‘I don’t really like that dress to be honest’.
+Sally is getting ready to go out and asks her friend Kate if she looks ok.
+Kate says ‘I don’t really like that dress to be honest’.
 Sally shrugs it off and goes to change.
 As soon as she is out of sight, she bursts into tears and never wears the dress again.
-Later she admits this to Katie who is utterly baffled and cannot understand how on earth she provoked such an extreme reaction from a superficial comment.
+Later she admits this to Kate who is utterly baffled and cannot understand how on earth she provoked such an extreme reaction from a superficial comment.
 She was just being honest and trying to help.
-Both Katie and Sally feel confused and bury the topic, only to hold onto a slight feeling of awkwardness around the other.
+Both Kate and Sally feel confused and bury the topic, only to hold onto a slight feeling of awkwardness around the other.

-The issue was, at least in part, the words used.
-Katie was only stating a truth.
+The issue was at least in part, the words used.
+For Kate, she was only stating a truth.
 She was being honest and trying to help her friend make a more flattering choice.
 She had absolutely no malintent and feels Sally’s response is a complete overreaction.
-On the other hand, Sally was feeling unsure of herself that night.
-She rarely feels confident, so when her friend made that comment, Sally was suddenly and inexplicably flooded with a feeling of inadequacy and unattractiveness.
-She hadn’t been consciously expecting a negative response, so Katie’s answer caught her off guard and amplified her lack of confidence.
+On the other hand, Sally didn’t tell Kate she was already feeling unsure of herself that night.
+She rarely felt pretty or confident and when Kate made that comment Sally was suddenly and inexplicable flooded with a feeling of inadequacy and unattractiveness.
+She hadn’t been consciously expecting a negative response, so Kate’s answer caught her off guard and amplified her lack of confidence.

 Could this have been mitigated with softer words?
 Let’s replay the scene with different language.
-Sally asks if she looks ok, and Katie replies, ‘yes, but you know what dress looks really great?
-That blue one you wore on your birthday’.
-This time Sally smiles, throws on the blue dress, and goes on to have an awesome night.
-Because this time Katie’s words evoke a more positive feeling.
-She still helps Sally to choose an outfit, but her words make Sally feel more confident rather than less confident.
-There is no ‘gut punch’ moment.
+Sally asks Kate if she looks ok, and Kate replies, ‘yes, but you know what dress looks really great?
+That blue one you wore on your birthday.’
+Sally smiles, throws on the blue dress, and goes on to have an awesome night.
+Because this time Kate’s words evoked a positive association.
+They still helped Sally to choose an outfit, but the words made her feel more confident rather than less confident.
+There was no ‘gut punch’ moment.
 No sudden feeling of inadequacy.

 When we are interacting with someone on the opposite end of the sensitivity spectrum, our words and intentions can get lost in translation.
 What we say may not be what the other person hears.
-Or maybe what we mean isn’t quite what comes out verbally.
+And maybe what we intend isn’t exactly what comes out of our mouth.
 So it is useful to consider how we use language to communicate thoughts, feelings, and intentions.

-I studied Counselling Skills once upon a time, and one of the modules covered how we can use words to resolve conflict without escalating things.
-There was a big focus on avoiding accusatory language like ‘you made me feel…’ and instead replacing it with more passive language like ‘when xxx happened, I felt…’ The idea is to speak for yourself only – ‘I’ not ‘you’.
+Counselling and conflict resolution emphasise how we can use words to calm tense interactions without escalating things.
+There is a focus on avoiding accusatory language like ‘you made me feel this’ and instead replacing it with more passive language like ‘when you said that, I felt this.’
+The idea is to speak for yourself only – ‘I’ not ‘you’.

 Sometimes we need a little help with the translating, so here is a handy guide to spark some thought, and maybe help with those WFT moments: